 Tired of hearing ‘SEO is dead’… yes us too!
 They’re usually referring to particular types of SEO based on exploiting some loophole in the algorithm.
-As long as the Internet remains popular (which Statista state is certainly the case with £4.13bn internet users worldwide), search engines will be necessary and improving search presence will remain crucial for online success.
+As long as the Internet remains popular (which Statista states is certainly the case with £4.13bn internet users worldwide), search engines will be necessary and improving search presence will remain crucial for online success.

 Successful digital branding has been a recognised part of business well before the internet; and now more than ever, customer perception is super important for SEO.
 So, why is creating an image important for where a site will rank on Google?
 Much like SEO, building a brand encompasses a range of areas that also fall under other classifications of marketing.